semernyakov/polychat/CONTRIBUTING.md

-# Contributing to Groq Chat Plugin
+# Contributing to PolyChat Plugin

 Thank you for your interest in contributing!